jumaallan/android-mpesa-api/README.md

 | TransactionDesc     | Description of the transaction        | String             | any string of less then 20 characters          |

 ## Contributing
 We’re glad you’re interested in Daraja, and we’d love to see where you take it.
+If you would like to contribute code to this project you can do so through GitHub by forking the repository and creating a Pull Request.

+When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
 We look forward to you submitting a Pull Request.

 Thanks, and please do take it for a joyride!

+`Twiga Tech Team`